karoliinaparnanen/karoliinaparnanen-Transcoding-Industrial-Music/README.md

 When resuming a previously aborted model training, the dataset does not have to be specified, the script will automatically use the same dataset (and other audio and model parameters).

-If the dataset contains classification data, a confusion matrix is plotted and stored in `logdir` at every test step.
+If the dataset contains classification data, a confusion matrix is plotted and stored in `logdir` at every test step.<br><br>

 **Pre-trained Models** <br>
 Three trained models are provided: